 In addition, discretionary cash bonuses may be paid to the Named Executive Officers in recognition of Events at the discretion of the Executive Chairman in consultation, if necessary, with the Compensation Committee.
-In addition, the Compensation Committee has made a decision to put a performance bonus plan in 2014 in place set against specific targets.

-No cash bonuses were awarded to Named Executive Officers in 2013.
+No cash bonuses were awarded to Named Executive Officers in 2014.